Carcass (band): Reformation (2007–2012)

 In June 2006, in an interview with Walker, he discussed the possibility of reforming Carcass, but mentioned that it was unlikely that Owen would participate, since he could not replicate his former drumming proficiency due to the effects of the cerebral hemorrhage he suffered in 1999.
-In September 2007, Michael Amott announced that he was rehearsing with Bill Steer, Jeff Walker and Daniel Erlandsson (replacing Ken Owen) in secret to rehearse old Carcass songs for a possible reunion tour.
+In September 2007, Michael Amott announced that he was secretly rehearsing old Carcass songs with Bill Steer, Jeff Walker and Daniel Erlandsson (replacing Ken Owen) for a possible reunion tour.
 The original plans were to play at several festivals during the summer, but they could not meet the deadlines.

 In October 2007, Carcass were confirmed to play at German heavy metal festival Wacken Open Air and Finland's Tuska Open Air Metal Festival in 2008.
-Carcass later embarked on a reunion tour, beginning on 6 June 2008 at the Sweden Rock Festival in Norje, Sweden.
-Carcass also played at Hellfest Summer Open Air, Metalcamp and several other festivals.
-The band toured Australia and New Zealand in 2008, and then in North America during September and October 2008, followed by the band's first South American tour, playing in Colombia, Chile, Argentina and Brazil.
+Carcass embarked on a reunion tour, beginning on 6 June 2008 at the Sweden Rock Festival in Norje, Sweden.
+Carcass played at Hellfest Summer Open Air, Metalcamp and several other festivals.
+The band toured Australia and New Zealand in 2008, and then North America during September and October 2008, followed by the band's first South American tour, playing in Colombia, Chile, Argentina and Brazil.
 On 15 November 2008, Carcass headlined the Danish Metal Awards held in Amager Bio, Copenhagen, Denmark.
-Steer also presented the award for Best Danish Debut Album, which went to SCAMP for Mirror Faced Mentality.
+Steer presented the award for Best Danish Debut Album, which went to SCAMP for Mirror Faced Mentality.
 Carcass surprised the audience by bringing Ken Owen to the stage where he gave a brief drum solo to show how far he had come in recovering from his illness.
 Carcass performed an exclusive UK show at the Damnation Festival in Leeds.
 It was the first time Carcass had played in England in 14 years.

 Carcass re-released their entire back catalogue with bonus material during 2008 on Earache Records.
 When asked if the band were planning on writing and recording a new album, Steer replied:

 I would be very surprised if that would really happen.
 But never say never, I'm always the last one who needs to be convinced.
 Michael and Jeff are much more busy with those things than I am.
 I'm also not very much involved in the planning of all the festivals which are scheduled.
 At this moment, I barely know in which countries we're all going to play.